 Authentic Greek Island Experience

 Leros is both uncomplicated and intimate.
 With a small population of around 8,000 permanent residents, everyone knows everyone.
 Visitors are quickly identified and welcomed enthusiastically with lively and affable conversation.
-Time here is not rushed, siesta is observed daily and the attitude friendly and relaxed.
+Time here is not rushed, siesta is observed daily, and the attitude is friendly and relaxed.
 It’s the perfect Greek Island for couples who want a relaxed and authentic experience.

 And while Leros does not have stretches of white sandy beaches, it offers deep, crystal clear bays and coves, lined with pebble beaches and traditional tavernas.
 Perfect for a day of swimming and sustenance; indulging in fresh, local fare so good the stunning view only surpasses it.